apache/pekko/docs/src/main/paradox/general/message-delivery-reliability.md

 * @javadoc[OutOfMemoryError](java.lang.OutOfMemoryError)
 * other @javadoc[VirtualMachineError](java.lang.VirtualMachineError)

-In addition, local sends can fail in Akka-specific ways:
+In addition, local sends can fail in Pekko-specific ways:

 * if the mailbox does not accept the message (e.g. full @apidoc[dispatch.BoundedMailbox])
 * if the receiving actor fails while processing the message or is already